ATLauncher/ATLauncher/README.md

 ## Building artefacts

-To build artefacts for release, simply run `mvn install`.
+To build artefacts for release, simply run `./mvnw install`.

 ## Plugging In Your Data